 For our final unit in Year 10, students explore the idea of Christian vocation and how the Ten Commandments and the Sermon on the Mount act as a guide for living.
 We also examine the Anglican Sacraments.

-The programme consolidates the understandings and teachings of Christianity gained from previous years.
+The program consolidates the understandings and teachings of Christianity gained from previous years.
 The course aims to encourage students to think about themselves, the society in which they live and the meaning of life.

 The course is divided into six main sections: